bmx-ng/bmx-site/docs/api/brl/brl.matrix/smat2d.md

 ### `Method CompMul:SMat2D(z:SMat2D)`

-Multiplies the matrix by <b>z</b> by its components, return a new matrix.
+Multiplies the matrix by <b>z</b> by its components, or element-wise matrix multiplication, return a new matrix.

 <br/>